 “The crate can be a warm, cosy and safe environment, beneficial for you, your pooch and the entire family.”Petworld

-At home, we all have our own space where we go to relax at the end of a long day, or retreat to if we want some peace and tranquillity.
+At home, we all have our own space where we go to relax at the end of a long day, or retreat to if we want some peace and tranquility.
 For your pooch, a crate can be this place!
 When used correctly the crate can be a warm, cosy and safe environment, beneficial for you, your pooch and the entire family.

 You might be wondering why you should use a crate for your pup?
 Here we will take you through some of the benefits.

 A crate has many benefits for a puppy:

 - Acts as a place of privacy and security.

 - Allows a pup to easily be included in family outings.

 - Allows a pup to associate ‘potty’ with the outdoors – making toilet training easier.